-type and length – Session types include promising practice (60-minute), deep dive (120-minute) or sharing session/table talk (two back-to-back 25-minute sessions)
+type and length – Session types include promising practice (60-minute), workshop (90-minute) or sharing session/table talk (two back-to-back 25-minute sessions)

 target audience – Who would benefit from attending your session?

 grade level(s) – Does your session relate to students in the elementary grades, middle grades, high school or technology centers?

 content area(s) – What disciplinary areas or issues does your session address?

 re-do: Are you willing to repeat your session?

 All Submitters and Presenters must also provide complete contact information for each person associated with the session (Submitter, Primary Presenter and any Co-Presenters), including the email addresses at which we can reach you during the school year and in the summer months.

 We encourage you to also share a bio and social media information for our conference app.

 What is the deadline to submit a session proposal to the 2023 Making Schools Work Conference?